iagoleal/eliza/README.md

 |:----------------:|
 | [![Build Status][build-img]][build-url] |

-This is a Haskell implementation of Joseph Weizembaum's classic chatbot ELIZA, based upon the description found on his 1966 ACM paper [[1]](#1).
+This is a Haskell implementation of Joseph Weizenbaum's classic chatbot ELIZA, based upon the description found on his 1966 ACM paper [[1]](#1).

 # Installation